wanglab-broad/spin/README.md

 ## 2. Requirements:

-### Install:
+### Software:
+* Tested on MacOS (Monterey, Ventura) and Linux (Red Hat Enterprise Linux 7).
 * Command Line Tools is required for for installing this package from GitHub.
 While it comes standard on most machines, those without it may encounter an `xcrun: error` when following the installation instructions below.
-See [here](https://apple.stackexchange.com/questions/254380/why-am-i-getting-an-invalid-active-developer-path-when-attempting-to-use-git-a) for simple installation instructions.
+See [here](https://apple.stackexchange.com/questions/254380/why-am-i-getting-an-invalid-active-developer-path-when-attempting-to-use-git-a) for simple instructions on how to install it.

-### Software:
-* Tested on MacOS (Monterey, Ventura) and Linux (Red Hat Enterprise Linux 7).
 * Python >= 3.9
 * The only dependency is Scanpy.
 For details, see [`pyproject.toml`](pyproject.toml).